Openbank-Java-Bootcamp/Nuria-Midterm-Project/README.md

 ## Server routes table
 Log in - http://localhost:8080/api/login

-For the GET and PUT routes it is necessary to have a body.
+For the GET and PUT routes it is necessary to have a body with the porperties.

+Before creating an account, a user must have been previously created.

 ### Admin Role
 | Model                    | Save (POST)                                                  | Add Role (POST)                           | Get (GET)                               | Update (PUT)                            | Delete (DELETE)                         | Receive money (PATCH)                                                                        | Transfer money (PATCH)                                                                    |